MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 * Give it a minute to process

 ### Step 7: Twitter watcher
 Lets make an app that lights up every time a new tweet on a certain topic happens.
-This requires a `Twitter` account, if you don't have and don't want to create a Twitter account, feel free to skip this, but it's fun!
+This requires a `Twitter` account.
+If you don't have and don't want to create a Twitter account, feel free to skip this, but it's fun!

 * Go to https://ifttt.com, select the dropdown caret next to your name, and then click **New Applet**.
 * As the **IF** condition, select the `Twitter` service.
 You will be asked to link your Twitter account first.